Feeling different?

 Email: spoc@npt.gov.uk

-Do you have a disability or additional needs?
-TidyMinds have put together some useful information, including local services.
+Do you have a disability or additional needs? tidyMinds have put together some useful information, including local services that can support you.

 Discrimination and hate crime are against the law.
 If you’ve been treated differently, unfairly or have been hurt because of who you are, we’re here to help.